 \section{Abstract}

-Autonomous Unmanned Aerial Vehicle (UAV) swarms are increasingly used as rapidly deployable aerial relays and sensing platforms, yet practical deployments must operate under partial observability and intermittent peer-to-peer links.
-We present a graph-based multi-agent reinforcement learning framework trained under \emph{centralized training with decentralized execution} (CTDE): a centralized critic and global state are available only during training, while each UAV executes a shared policy using local observations and messages from nearby neighbors.
-Our architecture encodes local agent state and nearby entities with an agent--entity attention module, and aggregates inter-UAV messages with neighbor self-attention over a distance-limited communication graph.
-We evaluate primarily on a cooperative relay deployment task (DroneConnect) and secondarily on an adversarial engagement task (DroneCombat).
-In DroneConnect, the proposed method achieves high coverage under restricted communication and partial observation (e.g. $74\%$ coverage with $M{=}5$ UAVs and $N{=}10$ nodes) while remaining competitive with a mixed-integer linear programming (MILP) optimization-based (offline) upper bound, and it generalizes to unseen team sizes without fine-tuning.
-In the adversarial setting, the same framework transfers without architectural changes and improves win-rate over non-communicating baselines.
+Autonomous Unmanned Aerial Vehicle (UAV) swarms are increasingly used as rapidly deployable aerial relays and sensing platforms, yet practical deployments must operate under partial observability and intermittent peer-to-peer connectivity.
+We present a graph-based multi-agent reinforcement learning framework trained under \emph{centralized training with decentralized execution} (CTDE): a centralized critic and global state are available only during training, while each UAV executes a shared policy using local observations and messages from nearby neighbors. {Under restricted communication, neighbor relations are induced by an SNR-threshold connectivity graph.} Our architecture encodes local agent state and nearby entities with an agent--entity attention module, and aggregates inter-UAV messages with neighbor self-attention over a {signal-quality-limited communication graph defined by a channel model.} We evaluate the framework on a cooperative relay-deployment task, DroneConnect.
+Experimental results show that the proposed method achieves an approximately $12\%$ increase in target coverage over MAPPO under restricted communication and partial observability, while remaining competitive with a mixed-integer linear programming (MILP)-based offline upper bound with full node observability.